 Student life is full of challenges and rewards.
 Here are some resources and ideas to help you encourage your student's exciting growth through both.

-Encourage your student's health-promoting habits.
+Encourage your student's health-promoting habits

 Student Health Services has nurses and physicians on campus.
 Your student can receive help for nearly all of their routine health-related concerns, assistance with ongoing medical conditions, and travel medicine preparation for study abroad or other Wheaton College international trips.
 Encourage your student to notice his/her body's needs for nutrition, exercise, and rest, and to utilize Student Health Services for help with remaining well.
-Parents can send their student a 30 or 60 minute massage certificate to inspire them during their difficult finals week.

-Be assured that we offer academic help.
+Be assured that we offer academic help

-Affirm your student's spiritual growth.
+Affirm your student's spiritual growth

 The Wheaton Chaplain's office is also a place where students can find someone to pray with them and guide them toward resources.
 In situations of serious illness, crisis, or loss, the Chaplain's office will seek ways to intentionally care for students, partnering with other campus departments to attend to student needs.

-Affirm your student's human growth.
+Affirm your student's human growth

 Research shows it can take six to twelve months for new students to adapt to college life.
 While challenging, it is also very normal for your student to feel some degree of stress, anxiety, or doubt about their added responsibility, changing relationships, living situation, and separation from home.

 What are some ways you can help?
-Encourage your student to be patient with his or process of transition.
+Encourage your student to be patient with his or her process of transition.
 Encourage them to talk with peers about their feelings--including stories about their home life, daily highs and lows, and personal interests.
 Your student might be comforted to find that many peers feel much like they do.
 Point your student to Residence Life staff who can be a great resource in bridging connections or brainstorming ways for your student to find their place.
 Counselors in the Wheaton College Counseling Center are also available to counsel with your student about their more deeply felt questions and challenges.
 Appointments at the Counseling Center are free to students and present a wonderful opportunity for students to take intentional steps toward their maturation and well-being.